 The image you see here on my website does nothing to show the overall brilliance and beauty of this piece.
 I will be picking up the finished print next week and plan to update this story with both photographs and video of this incredible work of art.
 To be one of the one hundred collectors to own this astounding print, please visit the image page for size and medium options.
 At the time of this writing, being that this is a newly released piece, both the first printing (FP #1/100) and the Artist Proof (AP #1/1) are both available as well.
 This piece, along with the vast majority of my work can be produced in sizes up to 60" tall x 120" wide, offering a mind boggling statement for any home or professional space.
 To see more of my limited edition work, please view the entire collection of my galleries and reach out to speak with me directly at any time.

-Here are two other images captured the same week with very different, but equally beautiful presentations.
+Here are three other images captured the same week with very different, but equally beautiful moods and presentation.